collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     ... recipe = collective.recipe.backup
     ... """)

-Running the buildout adds a backup, snapshotbackup and restore scripts to the ``bin/`` directory and, by default, it creates the ``var/backups`` and ``var/snapshotbackups`` dirs::
+Running the buildout adds a backup, snapshotbackup, restore and snapshotrestore scripts to the ``bin/`` directory and, by default, it creates the ``var/backups`` and ``var/snapshotbackups`` dirs::